 The Bengal, is an average to large-sized, spotted cat breed, normally weighing from 6 to 15 pounds.
 Male cats are generally larger than females, with an average size of 10 to 15 pounds, while the average size for a female is 7 to 10 pounds.

 The Asian Leopard cat, from which the first generations of Bengals were bred, is a small jungle cat weighing approximately 10 to 15 pounds.
 The size of the Asian Leopard cat helped to dictate the Bengal's final size.
-However, a given Bengal's size can depend on which cat was bred with the Asian Leopard cat.
+However, how big a Bengal cat can get can depend on which cat was bred with the Asian Leopard cat.

 Other breeds that were used in the Bengal breeding program include: